Timeline of major events

 From A Wiki of Ice and Fire

 The timeline of major events attempts to lay out the most important points in the history of Westeros and Essos, based on dates and information given in the novels and supporting material.
-See also: a thorough listing of events after Aegon's Landing.
+See also: a thorough listing of events after Aegon's Conquest.

 According to tradition, the known history of Westeros extends back over 12,500 years.
 However, the oldest historic recounts in Westeros were only written after the Andals arrival to the continent, as the First Men only used runes for carving on stone.
 Everything written about the Age of Heroes, the Dawn Age, and the Long Night originates from stories written down by septons thousands of years later.
 The accuracy of the legends and myths that recount much of this history is openly questioned by the maesters of the Citadel, amongst others.

 All dates are in relation to the Landing of Aegon the Conqueror, using negative numbers for events before Aegon's Landing.
 Note, that 'ca' is an abbreviation for the Latin word 'circa', meaning around, or approximately.

 |Prehistory||Before the coming of men: The lands of Westeros are inhabited by a mysterious race of diminutive humanoid creatures known as the children of the forest, giants and other magical creatures.|

 |ca.-12,000|| The First Men invade Westeros: A human ethnic group, the First Men, invades Westeros across the land-bridge from Essos, bearing weapons of bronze.
 In a futile attempt to end the invasion, the children use magic to shatter that land-bridge, creating the island chain known as the Stepstones.
 However, the First Men are able to reinforce by ship, leading to generations of warfare over the land.